automl/neps/docs/contributing/roadmap.md

 ## Before 0.8.0

-### Features

-- Utility to get best HPs and architecture to pass to run_pipeline

 ### Fixes

 - Ignore grakel deprecation

-### Documentation

-- Fill up the core documentation pages
-- Fix NAS examples
-- remove graph_dense API

 ## Before 0.9.0

 ### Features

+- Utility to get best HPs and architecture to pass to run_pipeline
 - Plot in hours / days, but also show grid corresponding to 1x and 5x etc.

 ### Fixes

 - Do not plot log y axis per default

+### Documentation

+- Fill up the core documentation pages

 ## Before 0.10.0